SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

     'Content-Type': 'text/plain'
     });

-    // Sends a status code 200 (success) and specifies that the data sent will be of type text
+    // Sends a status code 200 (success)
+    // Specifies that the data sent will be of type text

     res.write("How are things going on the client side?");